chef/ci-studio-common/README.md

 Download the private signing key stored in `AWS_S3_BUCKET` (defaults to `ci-studio-common` for internal Chef Software usage).
 Requires a valid [aws cli configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+> For Chef Software projects, reach out to the #jex-team for getting setup to use the chef-ci credentials.

 #### `hab-verify`

 Helpers that perform common verification steps inside Habitat.